Volunteering at The Children’s Book Bank (Portland)

 Look around your house.
 Look in the kids’ rooms and under their beds.
 How many books do your children own?
 The average middle class household owns 13 children’s books.
 Are you well above average?

 For those living in poverty, the ratio of books to children is 1 book per 300 kids.
 The Children’s Book Bank’s mission attempts to raise that ratio.
-By collecting donated new and gently loved books, they distribute reading material to Head Start Preschools and Title 1 schools around the Portland Metro area.
+By collecting donated new and gently loved books, they distribute reading material to Head Start Preschools, public schools and other organizations around the Portland Metro area.

-New volunteers and children are the first point of contact for every donated book.
+New volunteers and children (recommended age 6 and up) are the first point of contact for every donated book.
 Little ones erase pencil marks and give used books a shiny sheen with the swipe of a cleaning cloth.
 Older kids mend page tears and broken book spines or gently scrape off sticky labels with Goo Gone.
-Parents work along side their kids and know they are teaching a valuable lesson in serving others.
+Parents work alongside their kids and know they are teaching a valuable lesson in serving others.

 A friend and I recently took our daughters to spend an evening at The Children’s Book Bank.
 The girls took their jobs seriously, each item handled with love.
 The time flew by and we were all disappointed when the two hour session was finished.